-Jane is one of the mamas in our Healthy Mama, Happy Baby program.
-She and her husband have been married for one year and live in Miami.
+Jane is one of the mamas in our Whole Mamas Pregnancy Program.
+She and her husband of one year live in Miami.
 They are Whole30 alumni and currently working toward greater health while deciding when to start trying to conceive.
 Today we share Jane’s story in her own words.
 Do you have a Happy, Healthy Preconception, Pregnancy or Postpartum story?
-Email us at firstname.lastname@example.org.
+Email us at [email protected].

 Preparing for Pregnancy…

 I completed my first Whole30 in 2015.
-Right after we got married in August 2016, I started my second round of Whole30.
+Right after our wedding in August 2016, I started my second round of Whole30.
 Towards the end of that round, I found out I was pregnant.
 We weren’t trying, but I was using Fertility Awareness Method (check out http://www.tcoyf.com/ for more info!) to avoid pregnancy, and was very liberal with one of the rules.
 Apparently it doesn’t work if you don’t follow the rules…oops!

-I was already a member of HMHB and had been preparing for the time we were going to start trying to conceive with blood tests and healthy eating but wasn’t expecting it to happen so soon.
+I was already a member of the Whole Mamas Pregnancy Program and had been preparing for the time we were going to start trying to conceive with blood tests and healthy eating but wasn’t expecting it to happen so soon.
 Sadly, the pregnancy ended with a miscarriage around week 11.
 It was an emotional experience, but I came out hopeful for the time when my husband and I would begin purposefully trying.
 We are getting closer to that time, so in order to prepare my body I have started a Whole60.

 …While Working Toward Food Freedom